 - A maçã está estragada. = The apple is spoiled/has gone bad.

-Find more flashcards by Street Smart Brazil on our Portuguese Starter Kit page.
+Find more vocabulary lessons by Street Smart Brazil on our Portuguese Starter Kit page.

 Street Smart Brazil offers 1-on-1 Brazilian Portuguese lessons via video meetings.
 Learn what you want.
 Learn at your pace.
 Control your schedule.